-- Is significantly slower than that of their peers starting from the same baseline - Fails to match or better the child's previous rate of progress - Fails to close the attainment gap between the child and their peers - Widens the attainment gap progress and low attainment will not automatically mean a pupil is recorded as having SEND.
-When deciding whether special educational provision is required, we will start with the desired outcomes, including the expected progress and attainment, and the views and the wishes of the pupil and their parents.
+- Is significantly slower than that of their peers starting from the same baseline - Fails to match or better the child's previous rate of progress - Fails to close the attainment gap between the child and their peers - Widens the attainment gap the wishes of the pupil and their parents.
 We will use this to determine the support that is needed and whether we can provide it by adapting our core offer, or whether something different or additional is needed.
-Assessments help us to identify what action the Federation school needs to take under the categories of Cognition and Learning, Communication and Interaction, Social, Emotional and Mental Health and Sensory/Physical (including Medical) difficulties.
-Pupils may show need in more than one area so we look at the child as a whole and strive to implement support whereverit is needed.